Financial Advisor Resume Example

 Starting out in consulting?
 I know how tough it feels to stand out with little experience.
 Entry-level and intern resumes focus on skills, coursework, and relevant projects.

 You want to highlight problem-solving, analytical thinking, and teamwork.
-If you have quantifiable results from class projects or internships, use them.
+If you have quantifiable results from class projects or internships, use them, and don’t forget to pair your resume with a cover letter.
 Numbers help you look credible fast.

 Showcase leadership roles in clubs, volunteer work, or part-time jobs.
 Employers like seeing initiative-even outside the classroom.
 Keep your resume clear and no longer than one page.